-The Bradford Pear (Pyrus Calleryana) as it is commonly known is actually named the Callery Pear tree.
-It is a native species to Vietnam and China but has been planted in much of the United States and can be found in urban, suburban and rural areas.
+Although this tree is commonly known as the Bradford pear (Pyrus Calleryana), it's actually named the Callery pear tree.
+It is a native species to Vietnam and China but has been planted in much of the United States, where it can be found in urban, suburban, and rural areas.
 It has been increasingly recognized as an invasive species of tree.
 Typical growth of the tree ranges from 16 to 24 feet.

-The Bradford Pear is showy and beautiful in the Spring with bright white flowers and in the Autumn displays a deep red color.
-The tree is very susceptible to damage from ice and wind due to its fast growth rate and will splinter causing potential damage to property and total loss of the tree in many cases.
+The Bradford pear is showy and beautiful in the spring with bright white flowers, and in the autumn it displays a deep red color.
+The tree is very susceptible to damage from ice and wind due to its fast growth rate and will splinter, causing potential damage to property and total loss of the tree in many cases.

 - The flowers grow in clusters and contain five petals.

-- The fruit of Bradford Pear grows in clusters and is small and hard.
-They are not edible and can cause a mild stomach upset in Humans.
-In the late fall the fruit is softened by a cold weather and frost and becomes a food source for many birds.
+- The fruit of the Bradford pear grows in clusters and is small and hard.
+They are not edible and can cause a mild stomach upset in humans.
+In the late fall, the fruit is softened by a cold weather and frost and becomes a food source for many birds.

-- The bark of the tree is shaggy around the base as the tree matures but the limps typically present a smooth bark texture.
-The tree becomes dense as is ages and the larger it becomes, the more likely it is to sustain damage from wind and ice.
+- The bark of the tree is shaggy around the base as the tree matures, but the limbs typically present a smooth bark texture.
+The tree becomes dense as it ages, and the larger it becomes, the more likely it is to sustain damage from wind and ice.

-There is no doubt that the Bradford Pear is a neighborhood staple and it is for good reason.
-Aside from showy flowers in the Spring and the dense leaf out in the Summer and the Autumn beauty, this tree is known to do well in almost any soil.
-Additionally, the tree was introduced to the United States in the 1960's for many reasons:
+There is no doubt that the Bradford pear is a neighborhood staple, and it is for good reason.
+Aside from its showy flowers in the spring, dense leaf-out in the summer, and its autumn beauty, this tree is known to do well in almost any soil.
+Additionally, the tree was introduced to the United States in the 1960s for many reasons:

 - The tree is hardy and transports well with few ill effects.